1-877-929-7245

 Itinerary

-Boston is not only the capital of Massachusetts and New England's largest city, but also the cultural and financial center of New England.
-It's a mix of wonderful parklands and fascinating historic buildings, such as the Public Library, Harvard and the Romanesque Trinity Church.
+Boston is not only the capital of Massachusetts and New England's largest city, it's also one of the oldest European settlements in the United States, and played a key role in American Independence.
+The city was founded in the early 17th century by English Puritans, and previously inhabited by Native Americans.
+After American independence from Great Britain, Boston continued to develop as an important port, metropolis and leading centre for education.
+Today, Boston is the cultural and financial centre of New England - a mix of wonderful parklands and fascinating historic buildings such as the Public Library, Harvard and the Romanesque Trinity Church.

-The remainder of the afternoon and evening is yours to explore and to dine independently.
-In the nearby theater district, restaurants range from traditional venues serving burgers and local dishes such as clam chowder to those offering international cuisine.
+The remainder of the day is yours to explore and to dine independently.
+In the nearby theatre district restaurants range from traditional American venues serving burgers and local dishes such as clam chowder to those offering international cuisine.

 Includes